Ayyappa temple opens, devotees throng to offer prayers

 As vehicles can go only up to Pamba, devotees have to trek through difficult paths in the forest to reach the shrine which is about 4000 feet above sea level.
 Meanwhile, Renaissance Protection committee, an LDF initiative, lashed out at the Left government, saying it had gone "soft" on its stand on women entry issue and this will only help "weaken" the cause.

-Last year, two women in the barred age group--Bindhu and Kanakadurga--had trekked the holy hills and offered prayers at the shrine, scripting history on January 2..
+Early this year,two women in the barred age group-- Bindhu and Kanakadurga--had trekked the holy hills and offered prayers at the shrine, scripting history on January 2..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)